 Colchester Castle is the largest keep ever built by the Normans.
 It was constructed between 1076 and 1125 on the foundations of the Temple of Claudius, which had been built by the Romans one thousand years earlier.

 The town’s museum was transferred to the Castle in 1855 to provide space for Colchester’s growing archaeological collections.
 The Castle Museum opened to the public in 1860.
+Eric Rudsdale joined the Museum staff in 1928.
 During the 1930s, the Castle Museum witnessed a period of expansion as the Museum authorities embarked on a series of major archaeological works in Colchester and instigated the re-roofing of the remains of the Norman Castle in 1935 to provide an enlarged museum.

-Earlier in 1927, the Museum authorities had acquired Hollytrees Mansion, a Georgian townhouse on the edge of Castle Park, and this was opened as a social history museum in 1929.
+In 1927 the Museum authorities acquired Hollytrees Mansion, a Georgian townhouse on the edge of Castle Park, and this was opened as a social history museum in 1929.
 Eric Rudsdale was closely involved in all of these museum developments in the inter-war years.

-Both museums remain open to the public today and in more recent times Colchester Museums Service has expanded to incorporate two further museums, the Natural History Museum in All Saints Church and Tymperleys Clock Museum.
+Both museums remain open to the public today and in more recent times Colchester Museums Service has expanded to incorporate the Natural History Museum in All Saints Church.

 Hallo Catherine,